Coaster Enthusiasts of Canada

 In the summer of 1945 an accident apparently occurred in Vancouver with a ferris wheel.
 Supposedly, several people were killed.
 Ranulph Fiennes' book "Feathermen" refers to such an incident, but no details are given.
 Since the exhibition was not running that year, either this happened at another carnival setup, or perhaps the midway was open that year without the exhibition.

 During the war, The VEA had made plans to stage a come-back with a bigger and better exhibition when hostilities ceased.
 The war ended in 1945 but it took over a year to get the grounds back into fair mode.
 Although the exhibition didn't run in 1946, an independent directory from that year shows there were 14 rides including the carousel, a funhouse walk-thru, 15 games, 2 refreshment stands, a shooting gallery, and a penny arcade.
 Also shown are picnic grounds and a ballroom.
 The rides count is down by one due to the destruction of The "Baby Dipper".
-Pacific Coast or The VEA likely submitted the directory information in anticipation of Happyland reopening the following year.
+Pacific Coast or The VEA likely submitted the directory information in anticipation of Happyland reopening in 1946.
 On the other hand, Happyland might have run without the exhibition for a summer.

 The Association wanted a new look and feel for the post-war years and so renamed the fair "The Pacific National Exhibition".
 It was to be run on a much more professional level.
 Opening year 1947, saw a huge parade and attendance of 600,000.
 It also ran the first "Old-Timers" hockey game at The Forum.
 A new grounds entrance is shown in later photos and was likely built for this season.
 The Ex was back!